 Delphi and C++Builder 11.1 enable a number of PE security flags for Windows applications by default, some of which were previously available but a little hidden.

 ASLR and other recommended Windows security flags have long been supported by Delphi.
 In the recent 11.1 release, Embarcadero made it easier to use those flags in both Delphi and C++Builder by surfacing specific linker options, enabling them by default and also building packages and applications that are part of RAD Studio with those flags enabled.

 More on these Windows PE Flags

 Data Execution Prevention (DEP)

-Allows the system to mark one or more pages of memory as non-executable preventing code from running from these regions of memory, making it harder to exploit buffer overruns.
+Allows the system to mark one or more pages of memory as non-executable preventing code from running from these regions of memory, and making it harder to exploit buffer overruns.
 You can read more about it in the Microsoft documentation here.

 Address Space Layout Randomization (ASLR)

-Randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap and libraries.
-Prevents exploitation of memory corruption vulnerabilities.
+Randomly arranges the address space positions of key data areas of a process, including the base of the executable and the positions of the stack, heap, and libraries.
+Prevents exploitation of memory-corruption vulnerabilities.
 You can read more about ASLR on Wikipedia.

 High-entropy 64-bit ASLR (Only in 64-bit applications)